Source Connector for Snowflake¶

 Technology: Snowflake

-Schema Name: Schema that contains the source data
+Database Name: Database that contains the source schemas

 Use ODBC: Enabled